EternalFlame06/Rules4Worlds/README.md

 You can also introduce your own versions of the classes.
 They will integrate with the existing ones, requiring no additional changes.

-> [!TIP]
 > Check out the [wiki](https://github.com/EternalFlame06/Rules4Worlds/wiki) to learn more about how to use the library

-> [!NOTE]
-> If you want to report bugs, request a new feature or suggest an improvement, feel free to use the [issues tracker](https://github.com/EternalFlame06/Rules4Worlds/issues)
+> Also, if you want to report bugs, request a new feature or suggest an improvement, feel free to use the [issues tracker](https://github.com/EternalFlame06/Rules4Worlds/issues)